-Right-of-ways are a common type of easement in the state, and this article provides some of the basics of this legal right including how the right comes to be, who holds it, what it provides and also how this right can be lost.
 This article provides an overview of right-of-way easements in Maine.
+Right-of-ways are a common type of easement in the state, and this article provides some of the basics of this legal right including how the right is established, who holds it, what it provides and also how this right can be lost.

 An easement, at its most basic, provides certain rights to a person or group (the “easement holder”) to use a piece of land that is owned by another (the “burdened estate”).
 There are several different types of easements, they can be created in different ways, and they can be extinguished as well.